September 11, 2025

 Dividend / IDCW Taxation on Mutual Funds

-Example: If the NAV is ₹22 and the scheme distributes ₹3 as IDCW, the NAV may adjust to around ₹19, subject to usual valuation movements.
+Example: If the NAV is Rs 22 and the scheme distributes Rs 3 as IDCW, the NAV adjusts to around Rs 19, subject to usual valuation movements.

 • Tax in your hands: IDCW is added to your income and taxed at your applicable slab rate

-• Resident TDS: AMC deducts 10% TDS if total IDCW paid or credited by that AMC exceeds ₹5,000 in a financial year
+• Resident TDS: AMC deducts 10% TDS if total IDCW paid or credited by that AMC to you exceeds Rs 5,000 in a financial year

 • Capital gains: For resident investors, there is generally no TDS on mutual fund capital gains.
-That is different from IDCW
+TDS on capital gains applies mainly to NRI investors

 Growth vs IDCW